Historic California Old Vine Pinot Noir Vineyards Pulled Out or Planted Shortly After 1980 or Lacking Verifiable Planting Information

 second mountain ridge in from the Pacific Ocean.
 3.5 acres were planted nearly 40 years ago to

-Martini clone and Dijon 777 clone was added 25 years ago.
+Martini clone and Dijon 777 clone were added 25 years ago.
 Soils are Goldridge sandy loam.
 Grapes

 have been sold to Morlet Family Vineyards (bottled as “Coteaux Nobles” and “Joli Coeur”), Davies